 Heliogravure is a process invented by Nicephore Niepce in which a metal plate is coated with photosensitive bitumen and exposed to light, either through a positive transparency, or directly by placing the plate in a camera.
 Light makes the bitumen insoluble so the image areas can be washed out with solvent that exposes the plate.
 The plate can now be etched and printed in the intaglio method resulting in a gravure like continuous toned print called a heliograph.
 This European form of photogravure was mostly used for commercial printing between 1870 and 1914, though it is occasionally still used today.
 Heliographs were largely replaced by modern rotogravure, where its mechanical inking sped up this slow printing method.

 A hold-to-light postcard is one that alters its appearance when held up to a bright source of light.
-The most desired effect was to transform a daylight scene into a night view.
+The most desired effect was to transform a daylight scene into a night view with glowing windows and moon.
 These cards come in three different types.
 There is the translucent type published under the Meteor trademark where a opaque die cut tissue is placed between the printed image on the front of the card and a second plain paper back glued to the back of the front around its edges.
 When held up to light it shines through the cutout shapes in the tissue to form the moon, illuminated windows, lights, reflections, etc. A second method places translucent colored paper, usually red and yellow, between the two layers but in this case the printed front has shapes corresponding to the illuminated imagery die cut into it.
 This creates the same type of lighting effects as the first method except the illumination is brighter and in color.
 On other hold-to-light cards an image printed on thin paper is pasted over a second image printed on card stock, and when backlit the two layered images combine to form a new one often altering its original narrative.
 Unless held up to light many of these hold-to-light card cards are not discernible from ordinary postcards.
 These novelties became popular in the 1890’s.

 Hurricane of 1938

-The worst recorded natural disaster to hit the Northeast United States was a hurricane whose brunt largely befell the states of New York, Connecticut, and Rhode Island on September 21st, 1938.
+The worst recorded natural disaster to hit the Northeast United States was the hurricane whose brunt largely befell the states of New York, Connecticut, and Rhode Island on September 21st, 1938.
 With winds peaking at about 150 mph, accompanied by record flooding, lighthouses and entire communities were removed from the map.
 This unpredicted Hurricane left over 600 dead and thousands injured.
 Many postcards document the damage it caused following its path from the initial landfall and up into Canada.